mitoed/Startup/README.md

 - [ ] Login to identify voters and track "sessions_won"
 - [ ] Create or join a session by Session ID
-- [X] Live voting that shows all available options from database in order of number of votes
+- [ ] Live voting that shows all available options from database in order of number of votes
 - [X] Search (or type) to vote on option; "Finalize Vote" button at bottom
-- [ ] Timer to limit duration of live vote??
+- [X] Timer that counts down before final tally is recorded and displayed
 - [X] Database of pre-added suggestions by category (movies, restaurants, games)
-- [X] Add new option to category's database during live vote
+- [ ] Add new option to category's database during live vote
 - [X] Upon clicking "Finalize Vote" and only 35% of the time, recommends selected option of user with lowest "sessions_won" value (iff below certain amount like 2)

 ### Technology Uses